jigneshreddi123-afk/Autonomous-Projectile-Intercept-System/README.md

-# Aegis — Autonomous Laser Defense System
+# Aegis: Autonomous Laser Defense System

-> A turret that watches a room, spots a ball thrown from any direction, predicts where it's going, and tracks it with a steered laser beam.
-No human input.
-Fully autonomous.
+> A turret that watches a room, spots a ball thrown from any direction, predicts where it's going, and tracks it with a steered laser beam, without any human input.

 **Hack Club Highway project** · Deadline: July 31, 2026